 49. Pressfriendly

 Pressfriendly enables you to get press.
-This tool gives you advice on phrasing and helps you to describe your company or brand to someone who is unfamiliar with it.
+This tool gives you advice on phrasing and helps you to describe your company or brand to someone unfamiliar.
 It also increases response rates by enhancing your pitch.

 50. Pressat